PhD in Public Policy

 Related Schools & Departments

 Since completing her undergraduate degree, Alaina has worked on climate and energy policy across the spectrum from research to advocacy to implementation, most recently as the Project Manager for the Clean Energy Valuation group at E4TheFuture in Massachusetts.
-Alaina’s research interests focus on climate policy analysis, particularly in the energy and agriculture sectors, and equity/resilience implications thereof.
+She has applied this work in climate adaptation and mitigation efforts across sectors, including as a summer 2021 Climate Fellow with the office of now-Mayor Michelle Wu.
+Alaina’s research interests focus on transformational climate justice policy design, implementation, and analysis, as well as the implications of climate policy obstruction efforts by the Carbon Complex.
+She is currently funded by a grant from the Climate Social Science Network to study the Carbon Complex as well as an NIH T32 Traineeship with Northeastern’s Social Science Environmental Health Research Institute and the Silent Spring Institute.

 More Student Paths